peteroupc/CBOR-Java/api/com.upokecenter.cbor.JSONOptions.md

 ## Constructors

 * `JSONOptions() JSONOptions`<br>
  Initializes a new instance of the JSONOptions class with default options.
 * `JSONOptions​(boolean base64Padding) JSONOptions`<br>
  Initializes a new instance of the JSONOptions class with the given value for the Base64Padding option.
 * `JSONOptions​(boolean base64Padding,
            boolean replaceSurrogates) JSONOptions`<br>
  Initializes a new instance of the JSONOptions class with the given values for the options.
+* `JSONOptions​(java.lang.String paramString) JSONOptions`<br>
+ Initializes a new instance of the JSONOptions class.

 ## Methods